visionary-s/mini-chat/README.md

 A chat app via WebSocket using Golang with `Gin` & `Gorilla WebSocket`

 # TO DO
-1. Intergration for user registeration and login part
-2. Update with group info
+1. Update with group info
-3. Frontend UI
+2. Frontend UI
-4. Upload file(picture, video less than 5M, etc) in chat room
+3. Upload file(picture, video less than 5M, etc) in chat room

 # Running the server